eunomia-bpf/eunomia-bpf.github.io/src/ecc/usage.md

 1. We use the same c ebpf code as libbpf, so most libbpf ebpf c code can run without any modification.
 2. Supported ebpf program types: `kprobe`, `tracepoint`, `fentry`, we will add more types in the future.
-3. If you want to use ring buffer to export events, you need to add `your_program.bpf.h` to your repo, and define the export data type in it, the export data type should be a C `struct`, for example:
+3. If you want to use ring buffer to export events, you need to add `your_program.h` to your repo, and define the export data type in it, the export data type should be a C `struct`, for example:

     ```c